prismyland/prismy/readme.md

 ### Unit Tests

-Thanks to Prismy's simple, function based architecture unit testing in Prismy is extremely simple.
+Thanks to Prismy's simple, function-based architecture unit testing in Prismy is extremely simple.
 Prismy handler exposes its original handler function so you can directly unit test the handler function even if it is an anonymous function argument to `prismy` without needing to mock http requests.

 ```ts